Nokia Fastlane

 Nokia Fastlane is a user interface from Nokia, used on the Nokia Asha platform and Nokia X platform.
-Fastlane is the timeline of your activities in your phone.
-You can access Fastlane in Asha OS by swiping left or right from the Start screen.
-The first device to run Fastlane is Nokia Asha 501.
+Fastlane is a timeline of activities and is accessed by swiping left or right from the start screen.
+The first device to run Fastlane was Nokia Asha 501.

-Usage

 Fastlane has an Facebook's "What's On Your Mind" Feature.
 It also has an "Upcoming Events" Feature.